FelisDiligens/Fallout76-QuickConfiguration/What's new.md

 - The textbox for the resource list in the mod manager has scrollbars now.
 - Fix: The Quick-Boy color wouldn't be applied if values in the Fallout76Custom.ini override them.
+- Fixed small issue that would prevent the tool from downloading translations on first start.
 - Translations:
   - The font for the titles changes depending on the selected language.
 (Russian uses Roboto, Chinese uses Microsoft JhengHei)
+- Minor changes

 </details>